 - NOAA ships can be diverted from scheduled hydrographic projects.

 - A mobile integrated survey team (MIST) can set up equipment and manpower quickly on a vessel of opportunity.

 - Autonomous underwater vehicles can enhance capacity and flexibility of teams who need to conduct other work to assess storm damage.

 - Private sector surveyors under contract can be awarded emergency task orders.

-In all emergencies, whether it’s a natural phenomena or man-made situation, Coast Survey’s emergency response teams provide the information that officials need.
+In all emergencies, whether they are natural phenomena or man-made situations, Coast Survey’s emergency response teams provide the information that officials need.

 Responding to calls for assistance